Calibrating the Force Measuring System

 Operating Procedures for Calibration

-Beyond technical knowledge, technicians must have keen attention to detail to ensure operating procedures are strictly followed.
+Beyond technical knowledge, technicians must have keen attention to detail to ensure strict adherence to operating procedures.
 They must clearly document all steps and results to ensure the integrity of the calibration results.
 Each calibration should produce clear documentation of the date, steps followed and the environmental conditions.
 It should also include the weight range and intervals used, the mode (tension or compression), and the identifiers of the system or load cell, such as the serial number.
 This is imperative to meet quality process standards such as ISO 9000.

 Not every organization is equipped to perform proper calibration on the measuring system.
 In those cases, it’s best to choose a manufacturer with the expertise to offer load cell calibration services.